asalber/asalber.github.io/office/excel/manual/formulas.md

 ### SUMIF function
-The `SUMIF` function its similiar to the `SUM` but only sum numbers that satisfied a given criterion.
+The `SUMIF` function its similar to the `SUM` but only sum numbers that satisfied a given criterion.
 Its syntax is `SUMIF(range,criterion,sum-range)` *range* is the cell range to check the criterion, *criterion* is the condition expression of the criterion, *sum-range* is the range with the values to sum (if this argument is not provided, the sum is calculated over the values of the *range* argument that meet the criterion).

 The expression with the condition can be a number, a cell reference, a logical expression starting with a logical operator (`=`,`>`,`<`,`>=`,`<=`,`<>`) between quotation marks, or a pattern text with wildcards like the question mark `?` (that matches any character) or the asterisk `*` (that matches any character string) between quotation marks.